kevin-biot/code-server-student-image/README.md

 - A unique URL: `https://studentXX-code-server.apps.your-cluster.com`
 - A generated password (saved in `student-credentials.txt`)
 - Their own isolated namespace with resource limits
+- **STUDENT-QUICK-START.md** guide for first-time users

+**For students new to code-server/VS Code**: Direct them to click on `STUDENT-QUICK-START.md` in their workspace file explorer for a complete tutorial on using the environment.

 ## Architecture